A Differential Perspective on Distributional Reinforcement Learning: Preliminaries

-Let us take a moment to highlight the definition of the greedy action, \(a^{*}\).
-We are being greedy with respect to the \emph{average} of the \(\tau\)-quantiles of the discounted return distribution, which, by definition, is equivalent to being greedy with respect to the expected return, or state-action value function, \(Q(s,a)\) (e.g. see Equation \eqref{eq_avg_reward_5}).
-In a similar fashion, we can define a \emph{greedy action selection rule} for our quantile-based discounted distributional RL algorithm as follows: \begin{definition}[\citet{Bellemare2023-mn}] Let \(\boldsymbol{\pi}_{_\text{MS}}\) denote the space of stationary Markov policies.
+Let us take a moment to highlight the definition of the above greedy action, \(a^{*}\).
+We are being greedy with respect to the \emph{average} of the \(\tau\)-quantiles of the discounted return distribution, which, by definition, is equivalent to being greedy with respect to the expected discounted return, and hence, the (discounted) state-action value function.
+More formally, the \emph{greedy action selection rule} for a distributional RL algorithm can be defined as follows: \begin{definition}[\citet{Bellemare2023-mn}] Let \(\boldsymbol{\pi}_{_\text{MS}}\) denote the space of stationary Markov policies, and let \(Q: \mathcal{S} \times \mathcal{A} \to \mathbb{R}\) denote a state-action value function.
 A greedy action selection rule is a mapping, \(\mathcal{G}: \mathbb{R}^{\mathcal{S} \times \mathcal{A}} \to \boldsymbol{\pi}_{_\text{MS}}\), with the property that for any \(Q \in \mathbb{R}^{\mathcal{S} \times \mathcal{A}}\), \(\mathcal{G}(Q)\) is greedy with respect to \(Q\).
 That is, \(\mathcal{G}(Q)(a \mid s) > 0 \implies Q(s, a) = \max_{a' \in \mathcal{A}}Q(s,a')\). \end{definition} Importantly, we note that although discounted distributional RL methods make it possible to capture information related to the underlying (discounted) return distribution, much of the theoretical guarantees associated with these methods in the control setting require an action selection rule that satisfies Definition \ref{defn_greedy_rule}.
-That is, they require a greedy action selection rule that is greedy with respect to \(Q(s,a)\) \citep{Bellemare2023-mn}.
+That is, they require a greedy action selection rule that is greedy with respect to the expected return, and hence, the state-action value function \citep{Bellemare2023-mn}.

-We end this section by noting that the convergence of discounted distributional RL approaches, including the above quantile-based approach, is governed by the (discounted) distributional Bellman operator \cite{Bellemare2017-lf, Bellemare2023-mn}.
+Similarly, we note that the convergence of discounted distributional RL approaches, including the above quantile-based approach, is governed by the (discounted) distributional Bellman operator \citep{Bellemare2017-lf, Bellemare2023-mn}.
 Importantly, under certain conditions, the distributional Bellman operator is a contraction in the Wasserstein metric, thereby ensuring convergence to a fixed point.
-We refer the reader to \citet{Bellemare2017-lf, Bellemare2023-mn} for more details on the distributional Bellman operator.